 If you are tired of low flow rates, inefficient appliances, and stained surfaces, you might want to test for hard water in your house or place of business.

-We will discuss today whether a water descaler improves your water quality and to what extent, reminding you that you need pro water filters for your water to become 100% pure and safe to drink.
+We will discuss today whether a water descaler improves your water quality and to what extent, reminding you that you will still need pro water filters for your water to become 100% pure and safe to drink.

 Hard Water and Its Negative Impact on Water Quality

 Hard water affects more than 80% of all American households.
 While some cities enjoy soft water – or at least lower levels of hardness – others have to deal with high and even extreme levels of hardness.
-As we discussed on our guide to hard water, this issue puts a lot of stress on our lifestyles altogether.
+As we have already discussed on our guide to hard water, this issue puts a lot of stress on our lifestyles altogether.

 It manages to make everything harder (pun not intended), from the way we drink our coffee in the morning to the endless hours and huge budgets we spend on weekly cleaning activities.